Nishinomiya Shrine: Objects of worship

 Nishinomiya Shrine has three small inner shrines and each shrine covers one or two kami.
 The first inner shrine covers Nishinomiya-Ōkami, or Ebisu-no-mikoto, namely Ebisu.
 The kami of the second shrine are Amaterasu-Ōmikami and Ōkuninushino-Mikoto.
 The kami of third shrine is Susanoo-no-Mikoto.

 It is famous for the Tōka-Ebisu festival, which is held on January 10 every year.
 Particular to this festival is the "Lucky Men" race.
-Begun during the Edo period, participants gather in front of the shrine's main gate before 6am on the 10th of January.
-At 6am, the shrine's drum sounds, the gates are opened, and the assembled crowd sprints perilously 230 meters to the main hall.
+Begun during the Edo period, participants gather in front of the shrine's main gate before 6 am on 10 January.
+At 6 am, the shrine's drum sounds, the gates are opened, and the assembled crowd sprints perilously 230 meters to the main hall.
 The top three finishers are given the title of "Lucky Men", and of those three the champion is known as the "Luckiest Man".
 The race has been known to attract more than 6,000 runners.